projectriff/projectriff.io/_docs/010-getting-started-on-minikube.md

 ### TL;DR
 1. install docker, kubectl, minikube, and helm
-2. install riff using a helm chart
+2. install kafka and riff using two helm charts
 3. build one of the sample functions
 4. apply the function and topic resource definitions to Kubernetes
 5. send an event to the topic to trigger the function